April 30, 2025

 With prices sitting well below the US$100 level — which is widely considered the incentive price — future uranium supply is even more precarious, especially as major uranium producers reduce guidance.

-This adjustment from the earlier estimate of 30,500–31,500 metric tons is attributed to ongoing challenges, including shortages of sulphuric acid and delays in developing new mining sites, notably at the Budenovskoye deposit.
+This adjustment from its earlier estimate of 30,500 to 31,500 metric tons was attributed to ongoing challenges, including shortages of sulfuric acid and delays in developing new mining sites, notably at the Budenovskoye deposit.

-He continued: “At the time that it was shut down, it was the lowest cost producer on the globe, because of many things, including an unavailability of sulfuric acid in Kazakhstan, that mine hasn't resumed production anywhere near at the rate that I thought it would.
-So there's 10 million pounds in reduced supply in 2025 and the spot market is already pretty skinny.”
+"Because of many things, including an unavailability of sulfuric acid in Kazakhstan, that mine hasn't resumed production anywhere near at the rate that I thought it would.
+So there's 10 million pounds in reduced supply in 2025 and the spot market is already pretty skinny," Rule emphasized to INN.

-At the end of January production resumed at Inkai, however as Rule pointed out the mine failed to reach its projected output capacity in 2024, producing 7.8 million pounds U3O8 on a 100 percent basis, a 25 percent decrease from 2023’s 10.4 million pounds.
+Production resumed at Inkai at the end of January.
+However, as Rule pointed out, the mine failed to reach its projected output capacity in 2024, producing 7.8 million pounds U3O8 on a 100 percent basis, a 25 percent decrease from 2023’s 10.4 million pounds.

-AI boom and clean energy push set stage for surge in uranium demand
+AI boom and clean energy set stage for uranium demand surge

 Global uranium demand is projected to rise significantly over the next decade, driven by the proliferation of nuclear energy as a clean power source.
 According to a 2023 report from the WNA, uranium demand is expected to increase by 28 percent by 2030, reaching approximately 83,840 metric tons from 65,650 metric tons in 2023.

-This growth is fueled by the construction of new reactors, reactor life extensions, and the global shift towards decarbonization.
-The rapid expansion of artificial intelligence (AI) is set to significantly increase global electricity demand, particularly from data centers.
+This growth is being fueled by the construction of new reactors, reactor life extensions and the global shift toward decarbonization.
+The rapid expansion of artificial intelligence (AI) technology is also set to significantly increase global electricity demand, particularly as more data centers are constructed.

-“Electricity demand from data centres worldwide is set to more than double by 2030 to around 945 terawatt-hours (TWh), slightly more than the entire electricity consumption of Japan today,” an April report from the International Energy Agency notes.
-“AI will be the most significant driver of this increase, with electricity demand from AI-optimised data centres projected to more than quadruple by 2030.”
+“Electricity demand from data centres worldwide is set to more than double by 2030 to around 945 terawatt-hours, slightly more than the entire electricity consumption of Japan today,” an April report published by the International Energy Agency explains, adding that electricity demand from AI-optimized data centers is set to more than quadruple by 2030.

 Nuclear energy is poised to play a crucial role in boosting global electricity production.